 This analysis compares the characteristics and patterns of health service use for 3 aged care user groups (study population):

-These groups only include people who were alive and aged 65 and over in July 2021.
+These groups only include people who were alive and aged 65 and over in July 2023.

 The ‘no aged care’ group consists of a sample of people from the general population who were matched by an index of age and sex to the aged care recipient groups.
 People were excluded from this group if they used any government-funded aged care services including the Commonwealth Home Support Program (home support), flexible care or residential respite care.

 People can enter and exit aged care at any point in time, and can use different types of aged care services.
 Although people do not receive permanent residential care and home care at the same time, some people will access both of these aged care service types over the course of a year.
-To account for this, in this analysis health service use is counted only for the period of time each person receives a certain aged care service type.
+To account for this, health service use is counted in this analysis only for the period of time each person receives a certain aged care service type.

-The study population for 2021–22 includes 3 groups aged 65 and over:
+The study population for 2023–24 includes 3 groups aged 65 and over (Figure 1):

-In 2021–22:
+In 2023–24:

-- People using home care were younger on average than people living in permanent residential care – of those using home care, 38% were aged 85 and over compared with 58% of people living in permanent residential care.
+- People using home care were younger on average than people living in permanent residential care – of those using home care, 37% were aged 85 and over compared with 57% of people living in permanent residential care.

 - The percentage of people living in permanent residential care who were women rose steadily with age, from 46% of those aged 65-69 years to 74% of those aged 90 years and over.
 By comparison, the percentage of people using home care who were women was similar across age groups.